fieryknight2/GeometryDash2/README.md

 ## Building

-Compile with CMake, which will automatically SFML, TinyXML, and SimpleLogger.
+Compile with CMake, which will automatically download SFML, TinyXML, and SimpleLogger.
 SFML has a few dependencies listed
 here: [SFML Dependencies](https://www.sfml-dev.org/tutorials/2.6/compile-with-cmake.php)

 ## Running

-You can run the executable from the build directory or from the project directory as CMake will automatically copy the assets to the build directory (this will change in the future).
+You can run the executable from the build directory or from the project directory as CMake will automatically copy the assets to the build directory (this may change in the future).